vektor8891/deploy-adk-agent-engine/README.md

    d.
 The service account key file should be placed in the `credentials/` directory and referenced by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

+   **Note:** If you already have an existing service account (like `react-agent-sa@react-agent-467614.iam.gserviceaccount.com`), you can skip step 2a and use the existing one.

+   **Service Account Management:**
+   - To list existing service accounts, use your personal Google account: `gcloud auth login && gcloud iam service-accounts list`
+   - Service accounts follow the principle of least privilege - they only have permissions needed for their specific tasks
+   - For administrative tasks (like listing service accounts), use your personal Google account rather than the service account

 3. Enable required APIs:

    ```bash